-Leonard D. Schaeffer is the founding Chairman & CEO of WellPoint, (now Anthem), which serves nearly 40 million medical members and has annualized revenues of $92 billion.
+Leonard D. Schaeffer is the founding Chairman & CEO of WellPoint, (now Anthem), which serves 43 million medical members and has annualized revenues of $122 billion.
 He is currently the Judge Robert Maclay Widney Chair and Professor at the University of Southern California (USC) and is a Senior Advisor to Starr Investment Holdings, a private equity firm.

 In 1986, Schaeffer was recruited as CEO to WellPoint’s predecessor company, Blue Cross of California, when it was near bankruptcy.
 He managed the turnaround of Blue Cross of California and the IPO creating WellPoint in 1993.
 During his tenure, WellPoint made 17 acquisitions and endowed four charitable foundations with assets of over $6 billion.
 Under Schaeffer’s leadership, WellPoint’s value grew from $11 million to over $49 billion.

 In 2009, Schaeffer established the Schaeffer Center for Health Policy and Economics at USC which emphasizes an interdisciplinary approach to research and analysis to support evidence-based health policy.
-In 2014, he established the Schaeffer Fellows in Government Service program which supports 50 undergraduates in high-level, summer government internships.
+In 2014, he established the Schaeffer Fellows in Government Service program which has supported 225 undergraduates to date in high-level, summer government internships.
 He has also endowed chairs in health care financing and policy at the Brookings Institution, Harvard Medical School, the National Academy of Medicine, U.C.
 Berkeley and USC.

 Previously, Schaeffer was President and CEO of Group Health, Inc. of Minnesota, a staff model HMO.
 Schaeffer was also EVP and COO of the Student Loan Marketing Association, the national secondary market for student loans and earlier was a Vice President of Citibank and a consultant specializing in design and installation of large scale financial and management information systems.